shlhu/Arknights-SD-Viewer/README.md

 `python3 scraper.py targetchar enemyflag<Y/N> nodormflag<Y/N> nobackflag<Y/N> `

 `targetchar` is the skin name for the character. `enemyflag` should be set to 'Y' iff the script is being run for an enemy rather than an operator. `nodormflag` should be set to 'Y' if there is no dorm animation (e.g. Weedy's cannon), and `nobackflag` should be set to 'Y' if there is no dorm or back flag (e.g. W's mines).
 All flags are optional, but the names are required in order for the script to work at all.

+### texmapalpha.py
+This script applies a mask onto an image.
+It is primarily used for portrait extraction

 ## Notes
 - Commit Messages are used in the Changelog feature, which hooks into GitHub directly.
 Commit Messages should therefore be up to standard.